creare-com/podpac/doc/source/developer/contributing.md

         return True
 ```

 The docstrings for inherited traits are not inherited.
-In subclasses, document inherited traits as follows:
+You must define inherited traits again in child classes:

 ```python
 class ExampleChild(ExampleClass):